Obligations for Services for Patients

 - The continuing evolution of medical assistance in dying

 - Ending the doctor-patient relationship

-- Treating transgender individuals
+- Treating transgender and non-binary individuals

 - When patients make special requests, how should you respond?